jtransc/jtransc-examples/hello-world/README.md

-Generates a `program.swf` file with a simple hello world application
+Generates a `program.swf` and a `program.js` file with a simple hello world application

 In order for this to work you must install maven and haxe.